-Effective July 1, 1999, aAn employee who has an Associate's Degree shall receive an annual payment of \$250, and an employee who has a Bachelor's Degree shall receive an annual payment of \$500, payable on the first pay period following July 1, if the following conditions are met:
+An employee who has an associate's degree shall receive an annual payment of \$250, and an employee who has a bachelor's degree shall receive an annual payment of \$500, payable on the first pay period following July 1, if the following conditions are met:

 - 1. The degree directly relates to the employee's job field; and - 2.
 The degree was earned at a fully accredited college, community college, university or other institution acceptable to the City; and - 3.
-The degree has been awarded; and - 4.
-The employee provides a certified copy of his or her college transcript to the City; and - 5.
-The employee has completed his or her probationary period; and
+The degree has been awarded; and

-6. The degree is not required by the employee's job description and is not a minimum qualification for the employee's job.
+- 4. The employee provides a certified copy of his or her college transcript to the City; and - 5.
+The employee has completed his or her probationary period; and - 6.
+The degree is not required by the employee's job description and is not a minimum qualification for the employee's job.